Karl1903/Kotlin-Project/README.txt

 5. SearchFragment: Then the user is navigated to the WeatherFragment.

-6. WeatherFragment: There the weather data is retrieved from the database.That data is presented in the Layout.
+6. WeatherFragment: There the weather data is retrieved from the database.
+That data is presented in the Layout.
 Furthermore, the weather picture is retrieved from the folder which fits the description, weather description = rain --> picture = rain picture.

 7. MainFragment: Then, in the start menu of the appliaction the user is provided